10 new Paris restaurants to check out this fall

-This restaurant is housed in a former printing shop, and it’s two full floors devoted to eating.
+Former French Top Chef contestant Pierre Sang made a name for himself with his first-come-first-served operation on Oberkampf, so much so that he just opened up a second location.
+The restaurant is housed in a former printing shop, and it’s two full floors devoted to eating.
 With Korean and French roots, Sang’s cooking is inspired by two continents, and you never know what you’re going to get.
 There’s no phone, and absolutely no reservations, so yes, you do want to show up early.

 Indian food in Paris is often reserved for hole-in-the-wall eateries, or anywhere in Passage Brady, but MG Road has upped the ante.
-Inspired by the Mumbai Irani cafes opened by immigrants from Iran in the early 19th century, this bistro-style restaurant serves up Indian cuisine in a bright and modern atmosphere.
+Inspired by the Mumbai Irani cafes opened by immigrants from Iran in the early 19th century, the bistro-style restaurant serves up Indian cuisine in a bright and modern atmosphere.
 Lassi, dal, homemade paneer: it’s all here.

-Located in the hub of Paris’ neo-bistro scene, Les Déserteurs is housed in the old Rino restaurant, and the focus is on fresh, market produce and a solid wine list.
-That means an ever-changing seasonal menu served in four or six courses.
+In the hub of Paris’ neo-bistro scene (seriously, you can’t throw a rock without hitting one in this neighborhood) lies Les Déserteurs, yet another restaurant that’s sure to bring back Paris’ dining reputation.
+Housed in the old Rino restaurant, the focus is on fresh, market produce and a solid wine list.
+That means an ever-changing, seasonal menu, four courses for 45€ and six courses for 60€.